APlusTeam/ISQA-3420/DFDDictionary.md

 * License and Vulrability Info: Information returned from FOSSology and NIST National Vulnerability Database regarding the licenese and CVEs.
 * CVE Info Request: This is the request sent to the National Vulrability Database for Common Vulnrabilities and Exposures
 * CVE Info Response: This is the response sent from the National Vulrability Database for Common Vulnrabilities and Exposures
+* Request OSS License Compliance: This is the request sent to developers to check what open source softwares need to be sent back to the community.
+* OSS License Compliance Response: This is the developer's response about the status of the OSS License Compliance.
+This response update managers about the status of the task.
+* Modified Package: The open source software taken from the community with modifications made by developers to fit into the organization's need.

 ## Data Stores
 * NIST CPE Information: It holds the standard (global) names for packages of softwares.
 It is a XML file that is held locally.
 It is downloaded from the National Vulnerability Database website.